On Monday, Saudi Arabia's Crown Prince Mohammed bin Salman announced the establishment of the Green Initiative Foundation.

 In 2012, the country launched the Saudi Energy Efficiency Programme, a cornerstone of its plan to reduce carbon emissions.

-The kingdom is also planning a massive new hydrogen fuel plant in the futuristic megacity of Neom, as well as the world’s largest carbon dioxide purification plant, with a capacity of 500,000 tonnes per year.
+The kingdom is also planning a massive new hydrogen fuel plant in the futuristic megacity of Neom, as well as the world’s largest carbon dioxide purification plant, with a capacity of 500,000 tonnes a year.

 The Circular Carbon Economy National Programme, or CCE, was officially announced in November last year by King Salman.

-Speaking at the G20 leaders’ summit last year, Prince Mohammed said the CCE “allows for the holistic management of emissions to mitigate the challenges of climate impact and advance cleaner and more sustainable energy systems, as well as advancing stable and secure energy markets and energy access”.
+Speaking at the G20 leaders’ summit last year, Crown Prince Mohammed said the CCE “allows for the holistic management of emissions to mitigate the challenges of climate impact and advance cleaner and more sustainable energy systems, as well as advancing stable and secure energy markets and energy access”.

 How do Saudis feel about it?